-- · on an actual basis. - on a pro forma basis to give further effect to the issuance of restricted stock and the \$1.0 million upfront payment received from the Valeant License Agreement - on a pro forma as adjusted basis to give effect to our issuance and sale of shares of common stock in this offering at the assumed combined public offering price of \$12.00 per share (the last reported sale price of our common stock on the OTCQB on July 28, 2015) and warrants to purchase shares of our common stock, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+- · on an actual basis. - on a pro forma basis to give further effect to the issuance of restricted stock and the \$1.0 million upfront payment received from the Valeant License Agreement - on a pro forma as adjusted basis to give effect to our issuance and sale of shares of common stock in this offering at the combined public offering price of \$8.50 per share and accompanying warrant to purchase shares of our common stock, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.